brianchase/mnt-dev/README.md

 `/dev/sdb1` on `/dev/mapper/sdb1`, then mounts it on `/mnt/sdb1`.

 The script overrides these defaults if the paths are taken.
-If something is already mounted on `/mnt/sdb1`, it checks `/mnt/sdb1-2`, then `/mnt/sdb1-3`, and so on, until it finds a suitable path.
+If `/mnt/sdb1` is already a mount point or any file other than an empty directory, it tries `/mnt/sdb1-2`, then `/mnt/sdb1-3`, and so on, until it finds a suitable path.
 The same goes for map points: If another encrypted device is open on `/dev/mapper/sdb1`, it checks `/dev/mapper/sdb1-2`, and so on.
-As such, it should be able to accommodate whatever you've already mounted or opened.

 After unmounting a device, the script removes its mount point and, if it's encrypted, uses [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/) to close its map point.
 Neither path needs to be where the script would ordinarily put them.
-So long as it finds a device in the first place, it should be able to deal with the corresponding paths.
+So long as it finds a device in the first place, it should be able to deal with them.

 You may run the script without options and follow the prompts or run it with these options: